 - Visit a traditional milonga (tango dancefloor) in BA and learn the moves with a local instructor

-- Stay at the foot of the Iguazu Falls with exclusive access
+- Stay with a view of the Iguazu Falls with exclusive access

 - Discover Rio de Janeiro with a private guide